New and historic exhibits now showing at The Buffalo Transportation Pierce-Arrow Museum

 “I was a little boy and a man had a Pierce-Arrow next door and we used to sneak in and slide down the fenders.
 He had a fit and said don’t do that anymore, and I said ‘why can’t I play on this car?’,” Sandoro remembers.
 “Then he told me about Pierce-Arrow.
 At 18 I decided that I was going to move into that building across the street and restore cars and that’s how I started.”

 Open Fridays and Saturdays 11 a.m. to 4 p.m.
-For more information: https://pierce-arrow.com/announcements/now-open-fridays-saturdayst
+For more information, click here.